-After covering production costs, Between the Lines is donating all proceeds from Sick of the System to the Migrant Rights Network.
-The Migrants Rights Network is a cross-Canada alliance to combat racism and fight for migrant justice.
-They are a network of self-organized groups of refugees, migrants, and allies.
+After covering production costs, Between the Lines is donating all proceeds of Sick of the System to the Migrant Rights Network.

 Families left grieving; small businesses shuttered; communities in lockdown; precarious workers set adrift; health care workers stressed beyond endurance.
 The COVID-19 pandemic has shaken the world to its core.
 But the cracks already ran deep.